Tianxinhuang/DeFace/README.md

 python3 evaluate.py --configs your_config_dir --input_dir your_img_dir --output_dir your_output_dir --ckpt_dir your_ckpt_dir >log.txt
 ```

-We have provided 4 different config files for our evaluation data in the ('cfgs') dir.
+We have provided 4 different config files for our evaluation data in the (`cfgs`) dir.
 You can also adjust the hyper-parameters for your own data.

+For example, if you want to conduct experiments on single images from Voxceleb2 downloaded in (`shadow_data/voxceleb_pics`), the command to optimize would be:

 After running the optimization, you can evaluate the performances by: